 Augmented Reality enables its users to improve their field of view through real-time superimposed digital data.
 This enables users to garner data relating to an asset or gain access to step by step instructions on topics like how an asset can be repaired.
-A head-worn display can assist a mechanic fixing an engine to see superimposed representation and data in his real view.
+A head-worn display can assist a mechanic in fixing an engine to see superimposed representation and data in his real view.
 The strategy could be displayed in a portion in the corner, and images of the vital tools can explain the specific movement the mechanic needs to carry out.
 The expanded reality framework can mark all the significant parts.

 Complex procedural fixes can be broken down into a progression of basic steps.
-Through this technology simulations can be utilized to prepare technicians, helping in cutting down on training costs, human errors, reducing the execution duration as well as breakdowns, and also cutting down on downtime.
+Through this technology, simulations can be utilized to prepare technicians, helping in cutting down on training costs, human errors, reducing the execution duration as well as breakdowns, and also cutting down on downtime.

-The recent developments in technology as well as computing power has paved the pathway for AR to establish itself within the gaming industry.
+The recent developments in technology, as well as computing power, have paved the pathway for AR to establish itself within the gaming industry.
 With head-worn systems growing more affordable and computing power getting more portable, AR is highly enhancing the gaming experience.
 One such popular game is Pokemon Go, which was released in 2016 and went on to become the new trend.

 In the game, players locate and capture Pokemon characters that pop up in the real world, be it on a sidewalk, in a fountain, maybe even in your own bathroom.
-(Must read our new blog: 7 Applications of Big Data in the Casino Industry)
+(You can also sneak a peek at our blog on Extended Reality)

 Various popular Android and iOS AR apps include Ingress, SpecTrek, Temple Treasure Hunt, Ghost Snap AR, Zombies, Run! and AR Invaders.